cpraveen/numa/leastsquare.md

 \end{aligned}
 $$

 Thus the Chebyshev interpolation at first kind points can be expected to be close to the best approximation.
-Recall that these Chebyshev nodes minimize the node polynomial appearing in polynomial interpolation error formula.
+We observed this in [](#p3minimaxexp).
+Recall from [](#sec:optimalintpnodes) that these Chebyshev nodes minimize the node polynomial appearing in polynomial interpolation error formula.

 +++